 Why is Meridia not safe for children?

 When Meridia was approved by the FDA initially itself, it was observed of increased chances of high blood pressure and increased heart rate.
-But the benefits of purchasing Meridia from http://www.exlpharmacy.com/, a genuine Canadian online pharmacy, were obtained to outweigh the risks when consumed at low doses and so the ill effects produced by the drug were neglected.
+But the benefits of purchasing Meridia were obtained to outweigh the risks when consumed at low doses and so the ill effects produced by the drug were neglected.
 It is not safe for children and the medicine must be kept out of reach from children.
-Meridia has very serious side effects on children, which include:
+It has very serious side effects on children, which include:

 - Experiencing fast and uneven heartbeats and the pounding of the heart.

-- Bleeding of nose and gums or easily bruising and bleeding of any part of the body which fails to arrest.
+- Bleeding from nose and gums or easily bruising and bleeding of any part of the body which fails to arrest.

 - Patient’s blood pressure shoots tremendously to higher levels which will be a danger to anyone.